 A6.
 Best Children’s Program or Series

 A stand-alone production or series intended for the entertainment or education of children aged twelve and under (includes animated programs).
-Note: for a series, only one episode is to be submitted in the Class category; additional episodes may be submitted for Craft categories.
+Note: for a Series, only ONE episode needs to be submitted in the Class category, however, additional episodes may be submitted for Craft categories.

-A production, 60 seconds or less in length, broadcast on television and intended for advertising and marketing of specific products or services with a budget under $30,000.
+A production, 10 minutes or less in length, broadcast on television and intended for advertising and marketing of specific products, events, services, or television programs with a budget under $30,000.

-A production, 60 seconds or less in length, broadcast on television and intended for advertising and marketing of specific products or services with a budget over $30,000.
+A production, 10 minutes or less in length, broadcast on television and intended for advertising and marketing of specific products, events, services, or television programs with a budget over $30,000.

-A Public Service Announcement (PSA) is an awareness message on behalf of a Charitable, Government, or Not-For-Profit organization that informs and educates the Public about the purpose or mission of the organization.
+A Public Service Announcement (PSA) is an awareness message on behalf of a Charitable, Government, or Not-For-Profit organization that informs and educates the Public about the purpose or mission of the organization or a Children’s program with the primary purpose of assisting the education process.

 A corporate production designed for internal, external or training use with a budget under $30,000.